Icon of St.Vladimir, Prince of Kiev

 The Cherry family moved to Halifax in 2023 and Michael was ordained to the Diaconate on July 28, 2024, by Vladyka Irenee.

-He and Matushka Maria have been blessed with four children.
+He and Matushka Maria have been blessed with five children.

 Only registered parish members have the right to vote during parish business meetings.
 To confirm your membership, please fill out the membership form.
 If you would like to become a member, please fill out pages 1 & 2.
 If you are simply renewing your membership, please fill out page 1 only.
 If you have changed your contact information recently, you may also want to fill out page 2.
 All information is kept confidential.
 Hard copies of the membership form are also available at Church.